 - Submit a vote-by-mail application.
 This is how you notify election authorities that you want to vote by mail rather than in person this year.

-In 2020, vote-by-mail applications are being sent to every voter who voted in the 2018 general election or afterward.
-You can also submit an application online or get a paper application from the Kane County Clerk.
-Applications must be received by October 29, but earlier is better!
+To vote in the February 23 primary, submit an application online with the Kane County Clerk.
+Applications must be received by February 18, but earlier is better!

 The Kane County Clerk website has additional information on the vote-by-mail process.

 Early in-person voting begins January 14.

 - From January 14 until February 8, early voting is available at the Kane County Clerk’s office in Geneva.

 - From February 8 until February 22, additional early voting locations will be available throughout the county.

 For more details, visit the Kane County Clerk’s early voting page.